 Objective: Amend the zoning ordinance to comply with State law on transitional and supportive housing.
+Agency: City of Arvin CDD Financing: General Fund Time Frame: Concurrent with the adoption of the 2013-2023 Housing Element Amendment in 2017/18.

 d) Family.
-Currently, the Arvin Municipal Code Section 17.02.260 defines Family to mean an individual, or two or more persons related by blood or marriage or legal adoption, or a group of six or fewer unrelated person, living in a dwelling.
-In order to comply with State law, the City will amend the definition of Family to remove any reference to numerical limits on unrelated persons and occupancy standards based on familial status.
+Currently, the Arvin Municipal Code Section 17.02.260 defines "Family" to mean an individual, or two or more persons related by blood or marriage or legal adoption, or a group of six or fewer unrelated person, living in a dwelling.
+In order to comply with State law, the City will amend the definition of "Family" to remove any reference to numerical limits on unrelated persons and occupancy standards based on familial status.

-Objective: Amend the Municipal Code to redefine "Family".
+Objective:Amend the Municipal Code to redefine "Family".Agency:City of Arvin CDDFinancing:General FundTime Frame:Concurrent with the adoption of the 2013-2023 Housing Element Amendment in 2017/18.

-Agency: City of Arvin CDD

-Financing: General Fund

-Time Frame: 2017

-- e) Minimum Units Per Acres and Units Per Site.
+- e) Minimum Units Per Acre and Units Per Site.
 In 2012, the City adopted Resolution No. 2012-34 which included amendments to increase the maximum density permitted in the High Residential Density land use designation from 16 units/acre to 24 units/acre, and permit owner-occupied and rental multiple-family residential uses that meet the development standards of the underlying zone (R-3 and R-4) by-right without a CUP or any other local discretionary action.
-In order to comply with Government Code Section 65583.2(h) and (i), the Zoning Ordinance will be amended to require: - A minimum density of 16 residential units per acre in the R-3 zone and 21 units per acre in the R-4 zone. - Adequate sites in the R-3 and R-4 zone to be of suitable size to accommodate a minimum of 16 units per site; and - Elimination of any vague and ambiguous requirements, and clearly define the specific role and decision making authority of the City's Community Development Department Director, Planning Commission and City Council.
+In order to comply with Government Code Section 65583.2(h) and (i), the Zoning Ordinance will be amended to require: - A minimum density of 16 residential units per acre in the R-3 zone and 21 units per acre in the R-4 zone. - Adequate sites in the R-3 zone to be of suitable size to accommodate a minimum of 16 units per site; and f) Remove Minimum Unit Size.
+The City will amend the development standard in the R-2-7.5. zone to remove the minimum unit size requirement of 1,200 square feet.
+By removing the minimum unit size require for this multi-family zone, housing costs per unit will be reduced, and thus, not constrain the development of affordable housing in the City.

+Elimination of any vague and ambiguous requirements, and clearly define the specific role and decision-making authority of the City's Community Development Department Director, Planning Commission and City Council.

-Objective: Amend the development standards in the R-3 and R-4 zoning ordinances.
+Objective:Amend the development standards in the R-3 and R-4 zoning ordinances.Agency:City of Arvin CDDFinancing:General FundTime Frame:Concurrent with the adoption of the 2013-2023 Housing Element Amendment in 2017/18.